New Holland seahorse: Population

 Population information for H. whitei is available from two estuaries in Australia: Port Stephens and Port Jackson.
 Surveys in Port Stephens indicate a steep decline in H. whitei abundance, with two site surveys (the Pipeline and Seahorse Gardens) estimating 95–98% population decline from 2006-2015.
 This trend has been correlated with significant declines in preferred seahorse habitat.
 Population surveys in Port Jackson also indicate a decline, with a site survey (the protective swimming enclosure of Manly Harbour) estimating 40% population decline from 2008-2015.
 Based on the available survey data, it is expected that overall population declines of 50–70% have occurred.

 Threats

 The major threat experienced by H. whitei is habitat loss.
 This species occurs along some of the most highly populated estuaries in Australia, in which habitats tend to be the most impacted by coastal development, pollution, destructive boat anchoring and sedimentation.
 Impacts are likely amplified by the species' site fidelity and specific habitat preferences.

 Since this species is protected in Australia, there has been no reported legal trade of them in the last five years.
 Small numbers caught in bycatch may be illegally traded, but this is not thought to pose a significant conservation threat.

 Conservation

+NSW Government sign on White's Seahorse (Hippocampus whitei) in NSW.

 H. whitei is protected under the New South Wales Fisheries Management Act (1999), and all Hippocampus species are listed under Appendix II of the Convention on International Trade in Endangered Species (CITES), which regulates the legal import and export of seahorses.